SukkoPera/16up/README.md

 # 16UP
-16UP is an Open Hardware Expansion board for the Commodore 16.
+16UP is an Open Hardware Expansion board that will add a User Port to the Commodore 16, 116 and Plus/4 home computers.

 ![Board](https://raw.githubusercontent.com/SukkoPera/16up/master/img/render-top.png)

 ## Summary
-The biggest difference between the Commodore 16 and the Plus/4, besides the different amount of RAM installed, is that the former lacks a User Port.
+The biggest difference between the Commodore 16/116 and the Plus/4, besides the different amount of RAM installed, is that the former lacks a User Port.
 In the past there were numerous attempts at making a cartridge for the Expansion Port that would fill this gap, but apparently none of them succeeded...

 ...
 None of them except this project, of course! :) 16UP will plug into the Expansion Port and "convert" it to a User Port that will be mostly compatible with that featured on the Plus/4.
 It can also be used on a Plus/4 in order to gain an extra User Port.